OmkarBeloshe/OmkarBeloshe/README.md

 - 👀 I’m interested in ...
 Data Science Domain
 - 🌱 I’m currently learning ...Data Science Skills
 - 💞️ I’m looking to collaborate on ...Nothing
-- 📫 How to reach me ...JST DM me on LINKDIN
+- 📫 How to reach me ...JST DM me on .Linkedin

 <!---
 OmkarBeloshe/OmkarBeloshe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.